 Central Oregon Bureau Chief

-Emily Cureton joined OPB as the Central Oregon Bureau Chief in July 2018.
-She’s reported and produced award-winning coverage for Georgia Public Broadcasting, Jefferson Public Radio and community newspapers like the Del Norte Triplicate in Crescent City, California, and the Big Bend Sentinel in Marfa, Texas.
+Emily Cureton is OPB’s Central Oregon Bureau Chief.
+She formerly contributed award-winning programming to Georgia Public Broadcasting and Jefferson Public Radio, and reporting to community newspapers like the Del Norte Triplicate in Crescent City, California, and the Big Bend Sentinel in Marfa, Texas.

 A Redmond man was exonerated and freed from prison last year, but his case won’t be closed for decades.